bluebird bio Inc. (BLUE) upgraded Issued by Wall Street Gurus

 RBC Capital Mkts gave a rating of “Sector Perform” to BLUE, setting the target price at $14 in the report published on November 08th of the previous year.

-During the last 5 trading sessions, BLUE rose by +5.34%, which changed the moving average for the period of 200-days by -75.29% in comparison to the 20-day moving average, which settled at $8.79.
-In addition, bluebird bio Inc. saw -26.93% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BLUE fell by -5.83%, which changed the moving average for the period of 200-days by -73.91% in comparison to the 20-day moving average, which settled at $8.25.
+In addition, bluebird bio Inc. saw -27.23% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading